productivity tips · Dec 23, 2022

 If there are specific areas that need improvement, take action right away so that you can show that you are committed to making changes.
 Following up with your supervisor after making changes is also a good idea - it shows that you are willing to listen and act on feedback.

-If you're not sure how to take action on the feedback, ask your boss for suggestions.
+If you're not sure how to act on it, ask your boss for suggestions.
+A concrete first step beats a vague resolution every time.

 If you're having difficulty meeting the expectations of your performance review, make sure to communicate with your supervisor.

 This can help prevent misunderstandings and ensure that you are on the same page.
-Additionally, if you're experiencing personal or professional difficulties, let your boss know so they can provide support.
+And if you're going through personal or professional difficulties, let your boss know so they can support you.

 At the end of the performance review meeting, be sure to thank your boss for their time and input.

-7 ways employees can use project management software to prepare for a performance review
+What are 7 ways employees can use project management software to prepare for a performance review?

 We mentioned these in passing, but here is the further explanation: